 - The address space of both VNets should not be overlapping.
 In my example am using two VNets, one of the private IP range of 10.0.0.0/16 and the other of 18.104.22.168/16.

-To get started creating VNet connectivity, we access our first VNet and click on the peerings section.
+To get started creating VNet connectivity, access your first VNet and click on the peerings section.

-And then, we create our VNet peerings for both VNets in one place.
+Next, create your vNet peerings for both vNets in one place.

 We leave the options for forwarded traffic disabled and Gateway transit settings un-checked.
 Forwarded traffic is suited for hub and spoke vNets (shared services between vNets, e.g., domain controller).

 Gateway transit is useful, especially when working with Site-to-Site VPN in a scenario that we want more than one vNet to share the gateway.